-The FlightBox Utility app for iOS allows users to easily check the status of their FlightBox and install firmware updates if available.
-The free app was built to work with most modern iOS devices including iPhone, iPad, and iPod Touch.
+The FlightBox Utility app allows users to easily check the status of their FlightBox and install firmware updates if available.
+The latest iOS version also provides a Primary Flight Display (PFD) view that emulates a full suite of cockpit instruments.
+The app is free and was built to work with most modern iOS and Android devices.

-To install the app, open the AppStore app on your device and search for “FlightBox Utility”.
+To install the app, open the Apple AppStore / Google Play Store app on your device and search for “FlightBox Utility”.
 Tap the “Install” button.
 The app will be installed on your device.
 To launch it, simply tap the icon.

 To update the firmware on your FlightBox:

 If the navigation icons at the bottom of the page are grayed out you are most likely not connected to the FlightBox.